top of page

 We live in an era of post-truth.
 Post-truth essentially means that we may disregard fact in favor of opinion and subjective experience.
 In same cases you may find that people may use terms like "in my opinion" just to make themselves sound humble and not arrogant.
 That is because being assertive can threathen some people's lack of self confidence.

 But the thing is, the the competent philosopher speaks to mainly to the intellect of his or her audience, not to their hearts.
 Even when emotion is involved, it is reason that is prioritized.
-That's becuase philosophy isn't about the quality of one's experience when consuming philosophy, but about their ability to understand what they've just read/consumed, and whether or not the content is logical and true.
+That's because philosophy isn't about the quality of one's experience when consuming philosophy, but about their ability to understand what they've just read/consumed, and whether or not the content is logical and true.

 Let your emotion be too much in the way and you will hinder yourself from understanding a philosophical text.